Fixdonu/GameofLife/README.md

 # GameofLife
-Terminal based version of Conway's Game of Life
+A C# terminal based version of Conway's Game of Life